carbon-language/carbon-lang/llvm/docs/LangRef.rst

 conversion.
 The conversion is done as if the ``value`` had been stored to memory and read back as type ``ty2``.
-Pointer (or vector of pointers) types may only be converted to other pointer (or vector of pointers) types with this instruction if the pointer sizes are equal.
-To convert pointers to other types, use the :ref:`inttoptr
+Pointer (or vector of pointers) types may only be converted to other pointer (or vector of pointers) types with the same address space through this instruction.
-<i_inttoptr>` or :ref:`ptrtoint <i_ptrtoint>` instructions first.
+To convert pointers to other types, use the :ref:`inttoptr <i_inttoptr>` or :ref:`ptrtoint <i_ptrtoint>` instructions first.

 Example:
 """"""""